 Any “superstar” touted in the school’s promotional literature as a graduate of their improv program may or may not actually feel the school helped them.
 It might well be that a super talent rises to stardom despite a mediocre school or teacher set up.
 Really, anyone a famous person has ever met can claim a positive influence, right?
 Also, a hotshot teacher who really made the place great once upon a time may have moved on.

 There is a chance that getting in with a good company might also lead to actual paid acting or writing work.
 This could be corporate events, theme parks, or seasonal shows the company puts on.
 Many improv wizards become good writers or form writing partnerships.
 Improv and comedic chops are marketable skills that can lead in many directions.

-To sum up: Check out the shows, teachers and general vibe before buying in to an improv troupe.
+To sum up: Get good improv training and experience.
+Check out the shows, teachers and general vibe before buying in to an improv troupe.

 Foundational improv concepts/skills include:

 “Yes and” another’s offer: When someone offers an idea you affirm it and run with it.

 Second support: Always support, add to or strengthen another’s idea or offer.
 It’s not about self-showcasing, or forcing your own ideas.
 It’s about collaboration, sustaining and keeping the story alive.